 The first place your users’ data enters is often a CRM like Salesforce or HubSpot.
 Adaptive automated billing software integrates here to pull leads that become customers and contribute to the revenue engine.

 So instead of copying data from one platform to the other—a process that takes time and increases the chance of potentially costly mistakes—automation makes account setup a snap.

 Two other important integrations?
-Your ERP and accounting system.
-Modern billing systems synch relevant data to NetSuite and QuickBooks to facilitate everything from inventory management and fulfilment to month-end revenue reconciliation.
+Your ERP and accounting software.
+Modern billing systems synch relevant data to NetSuite and QuickBooks to facilitate everything from inventory management and fulfillment to month-end revenue reconciliation.

 With all this data automatically pulling and pushing, your SaaS business frees up resources previously spent on tedious data entry and management.